jtheisen/moldinium/readme.md

 The WPF one asks for tracking with notifying (through `INotifyPropertyChanged`), while the Blazor one asks only for tracking.
-Instead, the Blazor application has all its components derive indirectly from `MoldiniumComponentBase` which makes the magic work (see the section about dependency tracking below for details).
+Instead, the Blazor application has all its components derive indirectly from `MoldiniumComponentBase` which makes the magic work (see the implementation notes about dependency tracking below for details).

 The ASP.NET one is content without any notification mechanism: The entities will behave without any magic applied to it.
-This app, however, does something interesting with it's default collection to support its multi-threaded environment, see the section below.
+This version of the sample app, however, does something interesting with it's default collection to support its multi-threaded environment, see the section below.

 ## Collections and default values